Valyo95/card-cost-service/Readme.md

 ## Database creation and migration
 The database that the application uses is an H2 in-memory DB.
+The H2 in-memory db can be accessed once the application has started under the `/h2-console` url.

 The application uses [Flyway](https://flywaydb.org/) in order to do any db migrations.

 This configuration is set in the [application.yml](src/main/resources/application.yml) and all the migration scripts can be found under the [db/migration](src/main/resources/db/migration) folder.
 They are used in order to create the db schema and load the initial data into the db.

 ---